 According to the records of the Buccleuch Estate, the 6th Duke of Buccleuch and the 3rd Earl of Malmesbury met whilst shooting in the late 1880s.

-Malmesbury made a gift of two male retrievers to the Duke, who mated them to the bitches that descended from those imported by his father.
+Malmesbury made a gift of two male retrievers to the Duke, who mated them to the female dogs that descended from those imported by his father.

 And the puppies that resulted are the ancestors of the Labrador breed we know and love today.
 The Buccleuch Kennels still exists today and is still producing top quality Field Trial winning Labradors.